-In FY 2023, the HACP intends to continue to pursue opportunities for showcasing and highlighting on-going resident initiatives.
+In FY 2024, the HACP intends to continue to pursue opportunities for showcasing and highlighting on-going resident initiatives.
+The Virtual Parenting Program and Digital Literacy are among our top priorities.
 Any new initiatives will be included in the appropriate portions of Parts III or IV of this or future MTW Annual Plans.